WELCOME TO THE JKA-SKD CANADA WEBSITE

 What is the JKA ?

-The JKA (Japan Karate Association) www.jka.or.jp was founded in 1948 by students of Master Gichin Funakoshi, the father of modern karate.
+The JKA (Japan Karate Association) www.jka.or.jp was founded in 1948 by students of Supreme Master Funakoshi Gichin (1868-1957), the father of modern karate.
 The headquarters of the JKA are located in Tokyo Japan (Honbu dojo) and the Board of Directors of the JKA is currently chaired by Mr. Kusahara Katsuhide.
-Master Masaaki Ueki, 10th dan is the current chief instructor of the JKA since 2011.
-Sensei Ueki has taken over from Master Motokuni Sugiura, 10th dan who held this position for 19 years.

 The JKA operates worldwide to maintain the high standards of instruction and training established by its founders and to encourage growth and development of Shotokan karate worldwide.